Page Reviewed / Updated - October 11, 2020

-Attendant care services may be self-directed, meaning an AR Choices in Homecare program participant may hire, train, manage, and even fire, the caregiver of their choosing.
+Attendant care services may be self-directed.
+This means an AR Choices in Homecare program participant may hire, train, manage, and even fire, the caregiver of their choosing.
 This is done through the related AR Independent Choices Program.
 Family members, with the exception of spouses and legal guardians, and friends can be hired to provide care.

 AR Choices in Homecare, also simply referred to as AR Choices, is a Medicaid Waiver program for frail elders and physically disabled adults.
 Implemented in January of 2016, this waiver merged two former waivers: Elder Choices (EC) and Alternatives for Adults with Physical Disabilities (AAPD).
 AR Choices is operated by the Arkansas Department of Human Services’ Division of Aging, Adult, and Behavioral Health Services (DAAABHS) and the Division of Provider Services and Quality Assurance (DPSQA).